P-Y74/holbertonschool-higher_level_programming/README.md

 - **Editors**: `vi`, `vim`, `emacs`
 - **Compiling on Ubuntu 20.04 LTS** using Python 3.x, JavaScript, and SQL (specific versions depending on the project).
 - All files should end with a **new line**.
-- All code must adhere to the **Betty style**.
+- Code must adhere to the **Betty style**.
 - **No global variables** allowed.
-- Each project should include a **README.md** file.
+- Each project must include a **README.md** file.
-- Follow the **Betty style** using tools like `betty-style.pl` and `betty-doc.pl`.
+- Use tools like `betty-style.pl` and `betty-doc.pl` to ensure code quality.

 ---

 ## 🚀 Tips for Success

 - **Test thoroughly**: Always test your functions and scripts, especially for edge cases.
-- **Keep it simple**: Write clean, understandable code.
-Aim for clarity and maintainability.
+- **Write clean code**: Keep your code simple, readable, and maintainable.
-- **Work incrementally**: Break your tasks into smaller steps and tackle them one at a time.
+- **Work incrementally**: Break down tasks into manageable steps and tackle them one at a time.
-- **Consult documentation**: Use official documentation and reliable online resources when in doubt.
+- **Use documentation**: Reference official documentation and trusted online resources whenever needed.
-- **Stay organized**: Keep your code and repository well-structured to maintain clarity.
+- **Stay organized**: Keep your codebase well-structured for ease of navigation and maintenance.

 ---

 ## 📝 License

 This project is part of the **Holberton School** curriculum and is intended for **educational purposes only**.